Aiming to be a company that keeps expanding along with the realization of a sustainable society

 3. Employee Home Gardens

-Fertilizer with crude drug residue can help soil maintain good water retention and breathability, enabling vegetables to be grown with less fertilizer used overall.
+Crude drug residues is also used as fertilizer in the home gardens of our company’s employees.
+Fertilizer with crude drug residues can help soil maintain good water retention and breathability, enabling vegetables to be grown with less fertilizer used overall.
+The vegetables that result have deep roots and a reputation for being very delicious.
+Some of the vegetables grown include tomatoes, eggplants, Chinese cabbage, radishes and rice.

 Chinese cabbage